 Currently, networks offer programs dedicated to exploring possible alien and UFO sightings with shows like Ancient Aliens, UFOs: Untold Stories, Nasa’s Unexplained Files, and more.
 One recent episode of one of these shows presented a segment discussing “what if humans are the aliens on earth?”

-Turns out biblical references address society’s curiosity on this theory.
+It turns out biblical references address society’s curiosity about this theory.

 Of UFOs and a Snatching Away